Table of Contents Show

 The campground has RV sites with standard electrical hookups and primitive tent sites.
 Pets are allowed, and the campground has water stations, a dump station, a bathhouse, and more.

 Whittleton Campground is also in Natural Bridge State Resort Park.
 The campground has RV sites with electricity and primitive tent sites.
 It also has water stations, a dump station, a bathhouse and is pet-friendly.

 What Is There to Do at the Red River Gorge?

 There’s plenty to keep you active in the area.
 Some of the most popular activities include hiking, rock climbing, zip-lining, spelunking, bird watching, kayaking, horseback riding, photography, bird watching, and more.
-These four adventures made it to the top of our list.
+And if you’re into trail riding, you can’t miss Tunnel Ridge Road.

-Rock climbing at Red River Gorge brings in people from around the world.
+Rock climbing at Red River Gorge brings in rock climbers from around the world.
 There’s so much sandstone here to cover that it’s doubtful any climber has touched it all.
 The Red River Gorge’s Climbing Coalition posts the most extensive and up-to-date information for climbing in the area.

 Ready for a thrill?
 You can zip line 300 ft above the gorge!
 And you might even get to speeds of 55 mph.
 No biggie.

 Red River Gorge Ziplines offers a 1,900-ft zip line.
 It’s a two-hour adventure with no age restrictions, but participants must weigh between 70 and 250lbs.
 Reserve your spot in advance.
 Individual and group rates are available.

 The Gorge Underground provides one-hour guided kayaking tours.
 You’ll kayak in the mine under the gorge while the guide illuminates features throughout the underground.